This chapter describes virtual device contexts (VDCs) supported on Cisco NX-OS devices.

 A network administrator can allocate resources to VDCs using resource templates.
 Each resource template describes how a set of resources are allocated to a VDC.
 When you create a VDC, you use a VDC resource template to set limits on the number of certain logical entities that you can create in the VDC.
 These logical entities include port channels, SPAN monitor sessions, VLANs, IPv4 and IPv6 route memory, and VRFs.
 You can create a VDC resource template or use the default VDC resource template provided by the Cisco NX-OS software.

 For more information on VDC resource templates, see Chapter 2 "Configuring VDC Resource Templates."

 Each VDC maintains a separate configuration file in NVRAM, reflecting the configuration of interfaces allocated to the VDC and any VDC-specific configuration elements such as VDC user accounts and VDC user roles.
 The separation of the VDC configuration files provides security and fault isolation that protects a VDC from configuration changes on another VDC.

 Separate VDC configuration files also provide configuration isolation.
 The resources in each VDC might have IDs that overlap without affecting the configuration of the other VDCs.
 For example, the same VRF IDs, port-channel numbers, VLAN IDs, and management IP address can exist on multiple Ethernet VDCs.

 Each VDC can be managed by a different VDC administrator.
 An action taken by a VDC administrator in one VDC does not impact users in other VDCs.
-A VDC administrator within a VDC can create, modify, and delete the configuration for resources allocated to VDC with no impact to other VDCs.
+A VDC administrator within a VDC can create, modify, and delete the configuration for resources allocated to the VDC with no impact to other VDCs.

 This section includes the following topics: